Offshore Catering

 What is food safety?

 Before we describe food safety, let’s touch on food hygiene.
-Food hygiene is a set of measures and conditions necessary to ensure the optimal safety of food from production to human consumption.
+Food hygiene is a set of measures and conditions necessary to the optimal safety of food from production to human consumption.

 • Been contaminated, exposed to dirt and germs